 - Open Atom, create a new file, and name it index.html

-- Add all the necessary ingredients for the html document
+- Add all the necessary ingredients to the html document

-- Make sure to add something in the body
+- Make sure to add something in the body, so you can confirm it is working

 - Open the GitHub Desktop application